lpaqkosw/newstock-server/README.md

 ## Objective
 * To see stock data while reading news articles conveniently
-* Try out aws
+* Use aws
-* Try developing chrome extension apps
+* develop a chrome extension apps
-* Try collaborating

 <br><br><br><br>
 ## Tools & Frameworks used
 * Flask